OpenPOWERFoundation/Docs-Template/README.md

 # OpenPOWER Foundation Documentation Development Guide
-This repository holds the source for the documentation development guide (formerly *Master Template Document*) for
+This repository holds the source for the *Documentation Development Guide* (formerly *Master Template Document*) for
 OpenPOWER Foundation.
-The PDF and HTML generated from the doc/template/ directory build a document that both describes how to build a new document and contains examples and directions on how to do it.
+The PDF and HTML generated from the ``doc_dev_guide`` directory build a document that both describes how to build a new document and contains examples and directions on how to do it.